 Facilities: Of the 34 campsites, 19 are considered single units and 15 are multi-group campsites.
 Each campsite has a concrete picnic table and fire ring, and all are accessible.

-Potable water, drinking fountains, and eight vault toilets are located throughout the campground.
+Eight vault toilets are located throughout the campground.
 The site also includes an RV dump station, garbage dumpsters, public pay phone, and a fish cleaning table.
 A separate shuttle parking area and a floater campground are available for floaters.
 Day use areas are available for picnics.
 There is also a concrete boat ramp, interpretive kiosk, and a BLM contact station with on-duty campground hosts.
 Click here for a map of the area.

 Location: The area is located where U.S. Highway 191 crosses the Upper Missouri National Wild and Scenic River, about 40 miles north of Grass Range, Montana.